 NYU Steinhardt’s new master of arts in teaching in secondary education embeds prospective teachers full time in high-need urban schools.
 The teacher education program combines an immersive teaching residency with a technology-enhanced curriculum developed by NYU Steinhardt faculty.
 The program will prepare students to become secondary school teachers in English, math, social studies, or science.

-The initial partner networks for the 2016-2017 school year – Great Oaks Charter Schools and Brooklyn Prospect Charter School – are committed to preparing teachers for urban classroom settings.
+The initial partner networks for the 2016-2017 school year – Great Oaks Charter Schools and Brooklyn Prospect Charter School (now Prospect Schools) – are committed to preparing teachers for urban classroom settings.
 At each partner school, residents will learn together in cohorts of no more than 15, building bonds and creating learning communities devoted to ensuring every middle or high school student receives a high-quality education.

 “We’re very excited to work with Great Oaks and Brooklyn Prospect for the first school year of the Teacher Residency.
 And, because the curriculum was designed to work with all types of urban schools, we look forward to partnering with additional school districts and networks in the coming years to reach all learners,” said Dominic Brewer, the Gale and Ira Drukier Dean of NYU Steinhardt.

 Residents Will Make an Impact in High-Need Communities

 Teaching residents will spend an entire school year learning core teaching skills and gradually assuming classroom responsibility, under the guidance of an on-site teaching mentor.
 The Teacher Residency program is tailored to meet the vision and mission of each individual partner network.

 Michael Duffy, president of Great Oaks Foundation, an urban school network on the front lines of education reform, believes the apprentice model leads to high-quality teacher preparation.